-NOTES CONCERNING GROUP'S PERSONNEL, MANAGEMENT AND OTHER RELATED PARTIES
+NOTES CONCERNING GROUP'S PERSONNEL, MANAGEMENT AND OTHER RELATED PARTIES €1,000 unless otherwise indicated.

 Hypo Group's related parties include its subsidiary, members of the Board of Directors and the Supervisory Board, CEO and deputy to the CEO, members of the Management Group and close family members of the aforementioned as well as related party entities.
 In addition, The Mortgage Society of Finland's Pension Foundation and joint operations are included in related parties.
-The subsidiary and joint operations are presented in Note 53.
+The subsidiary and joint operations are presented in Note 51.
 Those related party transactions that have not been eliminated in the consolidated financial statements are presented.

-48 Number of personnel
+46 Number of personnel